Wroughton's free-tailed bat: Distribution

 In India, the species is found in two locations in the southern Indian state of Karnataka and in Meghalaya in northeast India.
 In Karnataka, it is found in the Barapede Caves, located between Krishnapur and Talewadi, in Belgaum district, adjacent to the Bhimgad Wildlife Sanctuary near the state of Goa and was the only known location of this species for years.
 From 2012 - 2015, the average number of individuals in Barapede cave was 82.
 In 2000 it was reported from Cambodia.
-In Meghalaya, it was recently discovered in 2001 in Siju cave near Nongrai village, Shella confederacy proximately midway between the previous two locality records.
+In Meghalaya, it was recently discovered in 2001 in Siju cave near Nongrai village, Shella confederacy approximately midway between the previous two locality records.

 There is a foraging record of a single specimen from Meghalaya collected in 2001.
 Since then, there is no record of sighting and/or collection of this species from that locality in Meghalaya in northeastern India.
 Therefore, J.R.B.
 Alfred states in 2006 that the distribution record of this species from Meghalaya needs confirmation and authentication.
 On the other hand, the sighting of the colony/collection records of this species were reported at different times by Topal and Ramkrishna (1980), Bates (1992), Mistry and Parab (2001), and Ramakrina and Pradhan (2003).
 Pending further confirmation and authentication of the distribution of this species from Meghalaya in northeastern India, the distribution of Otomops wroughtoni in India should be restricted to a single locality record from Karnataka state.
 In February 2014, Manuel Ruedi et al. discovered three new colonies of the species in Meghalaya.
 They report that these roosts represents near one hundred individuals, which doubles the known population size of this bat.